learn-co-curriculum/uci-mod-1-a-quick-tour-of-the-web/README.md

 analytics in an economical and efficient fashion.
 Many businesses still have their IT architecture on this model known as "the client / server" model.

-## Explain Which Role Possesses The Data That Browsers Display
+## Identify Which Role Possesses Browser Display Data

 The web was developed with a client / server model.
 Home PCs were relatively underpowered (like our checkstands) _clients_ and web content sharing programs